mklprudence/5-triple-star/CONTRIBUTING.md

 <p>NB Please do NOT name the illustration files as <code>main.pdf</code>, since that is agreed to be the name for the temporary builds of the documents and will be ignored by git due to our current <code>.gitignore</code> settings.
 Also, try not to add any binary files that are subject to changes (since they will be stored in the repository forever).</p>

+## LaTeX

+### Setup

+#### Download
+<p>The easiest way to get TeX is to <a heref=http://tug.org/texlive/acquire.html>install TeXLive</a>.
+This works on all platforms and should provide all you need by default.</p>

+<p>If you do not want to install all packages (occupying some gigabytes of disk space) from CTAN defaulted by TeXLive, you can try the <a href=https://miktex.org/>MiKTeX distribution</a>.
+It will only install the basic facilities to run TeX, and required packages will be installed on-the-fly.
+However, due to this quite unique feature, compilation speed is compromised to a certain degree.
+MiKTeX is also cross-platform now.</p>

+<p>On Macintosh, a distribution called <a href=https://tug.org/mactex/>MacTeX</a> is also available.
+It is very much like TeXLive, but its interface is optimized for Macintosh system.</p>

+<p>Some other distributions are also out there.
+But these are the most widely-used ones.</p>

+#### Usage
+<p>TeX is a markup language.
+You write <code>tex</code> files and compile them to binary formats like <code>dvi</code> or <code>pdf</code>.</p>

+<p>LaTeX is a set of macros equipping on plain TeX.
+This includes the most important <code>\documentclass</code> and <code>\usepackage</code>， which requires <code>cls</code> and <code>sty</code> files respectively.
+You may use the existing ones or come up with your own.
+If you choose the latter, it is recommended that you sync those files through all similar stuff in the same subject.
+E.g. All M2 notes should use the same <code>cls</code> file, <code>fts_ms.cls</code>.</p>

+<p>All the notes in this project are supposed to be written in LaTeX.
+If you want detailed material to learn it, you may consult <a href=https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes>the Overleaf/ShareLaTeX tutorial</a> to get a grip of the idea.
+If you just want to clarify a few usage problems, you may feel free to search/ask them in <a href=https://www.stackoverflow.com>Stack Overflow</a>.</p>

+#### Compile

+<p>If you use an LaTeX IDE, you will of course be given compile/view shortcut.
+Most text editors (like Vim, Emacs, VS Code, etc.) also have plugins that support similar functions.</p>

+<p>However, if you insist on managing the command line, there are generally two ways (both require a functioning LaTeX distribution, of course).</p>

+<p>Assuming that your main tex file is named <code>main.tex</code>.
+The play-from-scratch way is to simply use <code>pdflatex main.tex -interaction=nonstopmode</code>.
+The last argument ensures a similar behaviour of LaTeX compiler to most modern language compilers.</p>

+<p>The author (@fivetriplestar) personally recommend using <code>latexmk</code>.
+It is a <code>perl</code> script which most likely come with most <code>perl</code> distributions.
+You only need to type <code>latexmk</code> in the working directory and it will take care for the rest.</p>

 ## Git Workflow

 ### Setup